Syncplay/syncplay/README.md

 * `--port [port]` - Use stated port instead of the default one.
 * `--isolate-room` - If specified then 'room isolation' is enabled.
 This means that viewers will not be able to see information about users who are in rooms other than the one they are in.
 This feature is recommended for a public server, but not for a small private server.
-* `--password` - Restrict access to the Syncplay server to only those who use this password when they connect to the server.
+* `--password [password]` - Restrict access to the Syncplay server to only those who use this password when they connect to the server.
 This feature is recommended for a private server but is not needed for a public server.
 By default the password is blank (i.e. there is no password restriction).

 ## Syncplay behaviour
 The following information is sent from the client to the server: